theopn/leetcode/README.md

 - **122. Best Time to Buy and Sell Stock II [Medium, Python]**: An approach that is very simple, once you wrap your head around it.
     You are buying it from yesterday and selling it today as long as it makes a positive profit.
 - [55.
 Jump Game](./notes/0055-jump-game.md) (Medium, C++, Python): Two Pointers.
 Both solutions use the same logic.
-- [**141.
-Linked List Cycle**](./notes/0141-linked-list-cycle.md) (Easy, C++, Python): Floyd's tortoise and hare algorithm Oops why is it here.
-It's for testing because the links in this section doesn't work for some reason

 ## Two Pointers